-Firstly, the loan will cover any costs that are directly related to the building work being done so this means labor as well as the raw materials.
+The loan will cover any costs that are directly related to the building work being done so this means labour as well as the raw materials.
 Without either of these two factors, the construction cannot start so these are both essential to your project.

-After this, you have costs that are indirectly related to the project which means that they arise as a result of something else.
+These are the costs that are indirectly related to the project which means that they arise as a result of something else.
 For example, this could include engineering fees, permit fees, and architectural fees.
-If the cost doesn’t directly relate to contract but it does enhance the project somewhat, it falls into this category.
+If the cost doesn’t directly relate to the contract but it does enhance the project somewhat, it falls into this category.

 Taking all of the previous categories we have discussed in mind, you will come up with a total cost for the entire project.
 When the company is deciding how much you can borrow, they will take the lesser of the total costs or the appraised value.

-Finally, lot equity may also be found and this is the difference in value between the loan to be paid off for the land and the appraised land value itself.
-If there is any at all (sometimes there isn’t), it will be credited towards the down payment.
+Lot equity may also be found and this is the difference in value between the loan to be paid off for the land and the appraised land value itself.
+Any difference will be credited towards the down payment.

 At the very start, you will need to obtain the architectural drawings for your project.
 In addition to a floor plan, it must have the exterior, dimensions, descriptions of the materials, and more.
 For example, the roofing may consist of lightweight tiles, shingles, or many other materials so this must be clarified.
 Once this has been given to the appraiser, they can decide a value subject to the specifications.